best in class

 Style

 You’ll want to consider your space before choosing a bed frame.
-If your bedroom is small or you prefer a minimalist silhouette, you can’t get more streamlined than a platform bed frame that is, at its most basic, simply a base for your mattress — no box spring required.
-In fact, every single bed frame that our experts recommended is built on a platform foundation, so I’ve categorized them by other defining characteristics like material and whether they have headboards, an overhead canopy, or storage, for example.
+If your bedroom is small or you prefer a minimalist silhouette, you can’t get more streamlined than a platform bed frame that is, at its most basic, simply a base for your mattress supported by wooden slats — no box spring required.
+We’ve also categorized them by other defining characteristics like material and whether they have headboards, an overhead canopy, or storage, for example.
 Within these types, you’ll see them in updated mid-century modern styles, ones with more traditional iron work, and sleek contemporary options.

 Material